Hydration Key For Prevention

 If you are on any kind of prescription then you should check the label carefully to see what the potential side effects are.
 There are medications that can cause muscle cramps, and some medicines can lower the level of potassium, magnesium or calcium in your body.
 Dehydration is also a possible side effect of a few prescription drugs.
 Be sure to discuss any of your concerns with your doctor or pharmacist.

 A lot of times leg cramps are caused by a lack of activity, or from not going through their full range of motion.
 Doing stretches is one way to solve this problem.
-One stretch to help relieve leg cramps is to stand about two to three feet from wall and put your hands on the wall.
+One stretch to help relieve leg cramps is to stand about two to three feet from the wall and put your hands on the wall.
 Start doing a push-up like motion, but keep your feet completely flat on the floor.
 If it feels like it is stretching too much, then move a bit closer to the wall; if you can’t feel any stretching, then move back a bit.
 Be careful to not overdo it.

 If, despite all of your best efforts, you end up needing to relieve leg cramps at night, then try this little trick: place your finger directly on your upper lip and then press gently.
-This is a pressure point that is connected to your leg, and can bring enough relief to get you to drift back asleep.
-Chances are the other remedies will work just fine, but it’s always good to have another trick up your sleeve just in case.
+This is a pressure point that is connected to your leg and can bring enough relief to get you to drift back asleep.
+Chances are the other remedies that will work just fine, but it’s always good to have another trick up your sleeve just in case.